darnjo/web-api-commander/README.md

 will not be translated.
 This is due to the fact that EDMX is more specific than OAI, for instance with type representations like Integers.

-The EDMX converter may be called as followed:
+The EDMX converter may be called as follows:

 ```
 java -jar web-api-commander.jar --convertEDMXtoOAI --inputFile <i>